MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-azure-spatial-anchors.md

 ## Locating pre-existing anchors

-In addition to creating Azure Spatial Anchors, you can detect anchors created by peers with the Azure Spatial Anchors service:
+Existing anchors can be created by peers with the Azure Spatial Anchors service:

 1. Obtain an Azure Spatial Anchor identifier for the anchor that you would like to detect.
     * An anchor identifier can be obtained for an anchor created by the same device in a previous Azure Spatial Anchors session.
 It can also be created and shared by peer devices interacting with the Azure Spatial Anchors service.